cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 If the process was successful, you can verify the logged transaction hash on [goerli.etherscan.io](https://goerli.etherscan.io/).

-Next up we will cover content and how it relates to the Essence NFT in the [Create Content](/how-to/build-content-app/create-a-post) section.
+Next up we will cover content and how it relates to the Essence NFT in the [Create a post](/how-to/build-content-app/create-a-post) section.